Crack cocaine: Political scandals

 Marion Barry, Mayor of Washington D.C., was filmed smoking crack in 1990 in a sting operation.
 Rob Ford, Mayor of Toronto, Ontario was filmed smoking crack in 2013 by gang members while holding office.

 Impact

-Tire repair shop, New Orleans.
-Sign prohibits loitering, selling of crack cocaine, and "cat selling", a euphemism for prostitution.
-"NOPD will be called" refers to New Orleans Police.
+Tire repair shop, New Orleans, 2009.
+Sign prohibits loitering, selling of crack cocaine, and "cat selling," a euphemism for prostitution.
+"NOPD will be called" refers to New Orleans Police Department.

 Many major American urban areas contain crack houses.
 In some cases, enraged citizens have burned crack houses to the ground, in hopes that by destroying the sites for drug operations they would also drive the illegal industries from their neighborhoods.

 Crack cocaine use is often initiated through close social relationships and may serve as a coping mechanism for trauma and negative emotions.
 It is perceived as more potent and harmful than powdered cocaine, with increased risks of violence, social isolation, and involvement in the sex trade.
 Based on a small sample of women, findings suggest the importance of addressing emotional regulation, trauma, and social support in prevention and treatment, though they are not broadly generalizable.